 The Company’s Offer will be based upon its standard form terms of Connection Offer and the Charging Statements issued by The Company under Standard Conditions C4 and C6 of the Transmission Licence.
 The Applicant should bear in mind The Company’s standard form terms of Offer when making this application.
 In the case of The Company’s Offer for a New Connection Site located in Offshore Waters, the Offer will identify the Onshore Construction Works based on specified assumptions about the Offshore Construction Works and these assumptions will be set out in the Offer but (subject to paragraph 24) the Offshore Construction Works will not be identified at that stage.

 In particular, and subject to paragraphs 24 – 27 below The Company prepares Offers upon the basis that each party will design, construct, install, control, operate and maintain, in the case of the User, the Plant and Apparatus which they will own and, in the case of The Company, Transmission Plant and Transmission Apparatus usually but not necessarily applying the ownership rules set out in Paragraph 2.12 of the CUSC (Principles of Ownership).
+If the Applicant wishes to build Contestable Assets, please indicate in the relevant question in the Application Form.
 If the Applicant wishes The Company to carry out any of these matters on the Applicant’s behalf (including where, should the Transmission substation at which the Applicant is to be connected be of a Gas Insulated Switchgear design, the Applicant would wish that The Company undertake the works but subsequently transfer the Gas insulated Switchgear to the Applicant) please contact The Company for further details.

 Applicants of a type set out in Grid Code CC 8.1, Generators and DC Converter Station Owners, should appreciate that they will be required to perform Mandatory Ancillary Services to ensure that System Operational Standards can be achieved.
 This requirement may have implications towards Plant specification.
 You should be satisfied that before an application is made that your intended Plant design can meet the requirements.